Louis de Pointe du Lac: History

-Vampire

 During an incident in a tavern, Louis catches the eye of the vampire Lestat de Lioncourt.
 Lestat appears to Louis as an angel and offers him an alternative to his desperate, meaningless life.
 Lestat, upon seeing for the first time Louis's "fine black hair" and deep green eyes, and sensing his passion, is seduced not only by Louis's beauty, but also by his tragedy and human heart; "He seduced the tenderness in me."
 Lestat makes Louis into a vampire at the age of 25, his immortal companion in 1791, and lives with Louis for nearly 70 years.

 However, Lestat is damaged from his experiences in France and the Old World.
 He is not as gentle a tutor or as much of a friend as Louis would like, one of the central themes in Interview with the Vampire.
 An example of this is an anguished comment recalled by Louis in his memoir, where he muses: "I was thinking how sublime friendship between Lestat and me might have been; how few impediments to it there would have been, and how much to be shared."

 While Louis and Lestat are often at odds with one another, they eventually form an uneasy truce, with Lestat coming to regard Louis as a kind of soulmate, albeit one who resists his "teachings" on killing and living life as a vampire.

 Interview with the Vampire details an ersatz familial relationship between Louis, Lestat and a third vampire, Claudia.
 Louis, in a moment of weakness, feeds from a five-year-old orphan he finds in an abandoned house within the plague-ridden section of New Orleans.
 Lestat contrives to make her into a vampire to, in his own words, "bind Louis to [him]."
 In giving Louis Claudia to love and look after, he curses Claudia by condemning her to the form of a little girl.

 Louis accepts his "family", taking the "maternal" role with Claudia and finding contentment in their townhouse at Rue Royale.
 Claudia, however, matures psychologically but remains in her child form.
 After decades of being trapped in the form of a small child, she comes to hate both of her "parents" for giving her immortality.
 She rebels against Lestat, poisoning him and setting their home ablaze with Lestat inside in 1860.
 She escapes with Louis to eastern Europe to look for other vampires.
 After years of searching and becoming disillusioned, they travel to Paris.

 In Paris, they find fifteen vampires who have disguised themselves as human actors pretending to be vampires at the Théâtre des Vampires.
 However, in the eyes of this coven of vampires, Louis and Claudia are criminals.
 The coven finds out that both attempted to kill their maker Lestat, and believe they ought to pay for their crime with their lives since killing fellow vampires is against the rules of the vampiric lifestyle.
 Louis escapes death after Lestat pleads for his life.
 Claudia is exposed to the sun and destroyed.